numerique-gouv/moncomptepro/cypress/README.md

 DO_NOT_RATE_LIMIT=True
 ```

-## Load test fixtures in database
+## Load test fixtures in the database

 Note that this will delete your database.
-Load the specific fixtures in database:
+Load the specific fixtures in the database:

 ```bash
 ENABLE_DATABASE_DELETION=True npx run-s delete-database "fixtures:load-ci cypress/fixtures/join_with_sponsorship.sql" "update-organization-info 2000"